 Your financial aid application may be selected by the U.S. Department of Education or Harper College for a process called Verification.
-This is a federal requirement whereby you must submit documentation to the Office of Student Financial Assistance (OSFA) that confirms the information filed on your Free Application for Federal Student Aid (FAFSA) is accurate and truthful.
+This is a federal requirement whereby you must submit documentation to the One Stop that confirms the information filed on your Free Application for Federal Student Aid (FAFSA) is accurate and truthful.

 Note: Not all financial aid applications are selected for verification.
 Unless you hear from us about verification, you do not need to provide any additional documents.

 If your application is selected for verification:

-- You are notified by an email from OSFA, along with reminder email requests.
+- You are notified by an email, along with reminder email requests.

 - The U.S. Department of Education chooses which documents you need to submit to Harper College.

 - All required documents are listed in the email and are posted with instructions in the View My Financial Aid Status / Eligibility section of the My Finances tab in the MyHarper student portal.

 - Submit your documents promptly.
 It can take up to 2 to 3 weeks for staff review during peak processing times.

-- OSFA will not accept incomplete verification documentation.
+- The One Stop will not accept incomplete verification documentation.
 Be sure to sign the appropriate documents as instructed.

 - Your verification must be complete before federal, state and institutional need-based assistance can be awarded.